• Skip to primary navigation

 A collage image of rhubarb recipes from Lost in Food.

-Here is a collection of our 5 best rhubarb recipes.
+Here is a collection of my best rhubarb recipes.
 Those recipes that we keep coming back to again and again when we first see those glorious pink stems landing on our supermarket shelves.

 I love rhubarb, it is one of my favourite ingredients.
 If I’m eating out, rhubarb or lemon based desserts are always my go-to on a menu.
 I don’t have the sweetest tooth, so tart sharp rhubarb is right up my street.
 Pair it with fiery ginger and some custard and you’ve reached pudding perfection in my eyes!